 3. Support detox pathways.

 It’s important to open your detox pathways, as this is how you will flush out any excess estrogen in the body, as well as all the synthetic hormones you’ve built up from the use of hormonal birth control .
-Ways to do this are by going on a gentle food cleanse in tandem with drinking dandelion root tea, taking Glutothione, chlorella, and/or activated charcoal.
+Ways to do this are by going on a cleanse like my 20-Day Hormone Reset Program in tandem with drinking dandelion root tea, taking Glutothione, chlorella, and/or activated charcoal.
 NAC is also a great supplement.
 And of course, drink lots of water and eat plenty of liver supporting foods like broccoli, beets, and cauliflower.

 4. Rebuild your gut.